sighupio/fury-kubernetes-on-premises/katalog/weave-net/README.md

 ## Configuration

-Fury distribution Weave Net is deployed with following configuration:
+Fury distribution Weave Net is deployed with the following configuration:

 - Metrics are scraped by Prometheus every `15s`